Tech-at-DU/d3-tutorial/10-Areas/readme.md

   .curve(d3.curveLinear)
 ```

-Notice you used the index of the data for the x axis to space things evenly left to right.
+Notice you used the index of the data for the x-axis to space things evenly left to right.
 You used the temp value for the y scale.

 Now let's draw the line.
-You'll draw a simple linear/straight lines for now.
-Later we you will try some new ideas with this.
+You'll draw simple linear/straight lines for now.
+Later you will try some new ideas with this.

 Add the following to draw a line in the "graph" group.